Praveen-Handigol/MTech-Thesis/README.md

-# MTech-Thesis
+# GAN for anomaly Detection in energy time sereis data
-Repository for the work during my mtech thesis
+Repository for the work GAN for anomaly Detection in energy time sereis data

 ## LEAD Dataset